lifeiscontent/.files/README.md

 # Todo

-* Have script that installs brew and atom.
+1. Have script that installs brew and atom.
+2. Have script that is a facade pattern over all package managers

 # Setup